17 Reasons Why

 17 Reasons Why is a 1987 American avant-garde short film directed by Nathaniel Dorsky.
 Working with a collection of secondhand portable cameras, Dorsky used the unslit 8 mm footage to create a split screen with four quadrants.
-Normally screened on 16 mm film at 16 frames per second, it is one of few Dorsky works to have been shown as a digital transfer.
+Normally screened on 16 mm film at 16 frames per second, it is one of Dorsky's few works to have been shown as a digital transfer.

 Description

+17 Reasons Why is divided into twenty segments, each around one minute long.
+The content of these segments varies between landscapes, interior scenes, faces, extreme close-ups of objects, and color fields.
+These are sometimes combined through multiple exposures.

-17 Reasons divides the screen into four quadrants.
+The film divides the screen into four quadrants.
 The top and bottom images are offset by a single frame.
 The left and right sides usually use different shots but sometimes show the same image out of sync.

-The content of the images varies between landscapes, interior scenes, faces, extreme close-ups of objects, and color fields.
-These are sometimes combined through multiple exposures.

 Production

 Double 8 mm film is made by shooting along each side of a 16 mm film strip and splitting it in half during development.
 Dorsky used unslit Double 8 to create a 16 mm film with four images per frame.

 The split screen in 17 Reasons Why was produced through Double 8, a technique common within experimental cinema during the 1970s.
 Double 8 mm film uses a single film strip that is 16 mm wide.
 Only half the width is exposed at any given time, and the camera operator flips the roll once one side is complete.
 When the roll is developed, the strip is slit along the center to separate it into two 8 mm strips.
 To create the quadrisected image, Dorsky created a 16 mm strip from printing the unslit 8 mm strips, such that each 16 mm frame contains four smaller 8 mm frames.

 Dorsky made the film using old 8 mm cameras he purchased secondhand.
 To prevent the two sides of the strip from facing different directions, he held the camera upside down when shooting the second side of each roll.
 His use of multiple cameras and film stocks produced different colors, textures, and gate shapes in the resulting footage.
-He edited the footage together, using much shorter shot durations than is common in his work.
+He spliced together twenty rolls of film.
+Each segment would normally contain around four minutes of footage, but the use of unslit film shortened that to less than one minute, giving the final work a fast tempo unusual in Dorsky's work.

 The title 17 Reasons Why comes from a rooftop sign at 17th and Mission Street which appears in the film.